iter8-tools/iter8/mkdocs/docs/reference/apispec.md

     4. The command executed by the `exec` task is then `kubectl apply -f https://raw.githubusercontent.com/iter8-tools/iter8/master/samples/knative/quickstart/base.yaml`.

 ### Disable Interpolation (always do this in a `start` action)
-By default, the `common/exec` task will attempt to find the version recommended for promotion, and use its values to interpolate the inputs to the task.
+By default, the `common/exec` task will attempt to find the version recommended for promotion, and use its values to substitute placeholders in the inputs to the task.
 However, this behavior will lead to task failure since version recommended for promotion will be generally undefined at this stage of the experiment.
 To use the `common/exec` task as part of an experiment `start` action, set `disableInterpolation` to `true` as illustrated in the `kubectl/Helm/Kustomize` samples above.

 ### Error handling in tasks
 When a task exits with an error, it will result in the failure of the experiment to which it belongs.